4dams/ArdentGirl/README.md

 - what happens when a user isn't ranked yet or summoner not found
 - highest elo depending on queue type, also name queue type
 - split bot and website/command lists into seperate folders
+- get summoner ids with foreach of array config.blabla

 # Installation